shaunwang1350/MyersBriggsMLProject/README.md

 * Description of how model was trained (or retrained, if they are using an existing model)
 * Description and explanation of model’s confusion matrix, including final accuracy score

-## Communication Protocol
-Our main media of communication are currently:
-1. Slack (Standard Communication)
-2. Zoom (Meetings)
-3. Individual phone numbers (Emergencies)
-- As our primary medium of communication, we will use Slack, where we will communicate our day-to-day logistics.
-- Our bi-weekly meetings, usually after 6PM ET, are organized through individual Zoom calls.
-This is where we will get connected, see everyone’s progress, and plan work for the upcoming few days.
-- In case of emergency, we will call or text one another, depending on the urgency of the situation.

-## Technologies Used
-* PostgreSQL
-* Python (Pandas)
-* Sklearn
-* Bootstrap
-* Flask
-* JavaScript
-* HTML/CSS

 ## Database setup:
 *AWS ADS*
 - Set up RDS instance on AWS, and connect it to PostgreSQL